Amit-Kundu-io/amit-kundu-io/README.md

 <h2 align="center">🎯 About Me</h2>

-Hi, I'm a **4th-year Computer Science student** with a growing passion for Android development.
-My focus is on creating impactful and user-friendly applications using Jetpack Compose, Kotlin, and other modern tools.
+Hi, I’m a **4th-year Computer Science student** passionate about Android development.
+I enjoy building clean, scalable, and user-friendly applications using Kotlin, Jetpack Compose, and modern Android tools, with a strong focus on performance, architecture, and real-world impact.

 💻 **Skills**: